On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Background

-\begin{defn} A \textit{veering structure} on a transverse taut ideal triangulation of an oriented 3-manifold is a coloring of the edges by red or blue, so that if we look at each tetrahedron with a $\pi$-labelled edge in front, the four outer $0$-labelled edges, starting from an end of the front edge and going counter-clockwise, are colored red, blue, red, blue, respectively.
-See \Cref{fig:veertet}.
+\begin{defn} A \textit{veering triangulation} is a transverse taut ideal triangulation with a coloring of the edges by red or blue, so that the four side edges of each tetrahedron starting from an endpoint of the front edge and going counterclockwise, are colored red, blue, red, blue, respectively.
+See \Cref{fig:veertet}. \end{defn}